xavimondev/multiple-auth-supabase/README.md

-# Multiple authentication on Supabase
+# Multiple authentication on Supabase using React

 ## Supabase - Set Up a Project and Profile table